Applying for Graduate School

 Always allow letter writers ample time to craft a well-written, thoughtful letter.
 Provide stamped, addressed envelopes when necessary and provide a list of whom the letter should be addressed to, deadlines, and other pertinent information to your letter writer.

 The Pre-Health Professions Advisory Committee (PHPAC) major function is writing letters of evaluation for students applying to health professions schools.
 Many professional schools prefer a composite letter from the undergraduate Advisory Committee rather than several individual professors.
 (See the Pre-Health Professions Advisory Committee (PHPAC) page for more information.)

 Health professions schools will require a personal statement along with your application.
 This personal essay is used in a number of ways by admissions committees and should be a well-written, well-prepared picture of who you are as an applicant and future doctor/dentist/veterinarian/etc. While the prompt itself is somewhat vague, topics to focus on include academics, extracurricular interests and achievements, and patient interactions.
 Connect with the Pre-Health Advisor for ideas on structuring your personal essay.

 For many professional schools, the interview is the final step in the admissions process.
 Not all applicants are invited to campus for interviews and not all students interviewed are accepted.
 Professional schools use the interview as their opportunity to learn more about the applicant and have a feel for whether or not you have what it takes to not only make it through the program but succeed in the profession.
 Preparation for the graduate program interview is key.
-Career services as well as the Pre-Health Professions Advisor will help you prepare fully for your professional school interview.
+Career Advising as well as the Pre-Health Professions Advisor will help you prepare fully for your professional school interview.